 Sweet and Salty Popcorn

 I bought an airpopper (€20), and I rave about it to anyone that will listen to me, it allows me to indulge in savoury snacks while moderating my salt and refined fat intakes.
-Whether I’m hosting friends or just having a quiet movie night in, it’s on full speed most weekends.
+It's on full speed most weekends!
 It works by heating the corn kernels using air, and they pop into your bowl.
 Then you can season them to your preferred taste.
 This recipe uses dates, tahini, and sea salt, so they’re sweet, with a bit of fat and salt to really satisfy the palate.

 100g Corn Kernels